Schedule

 FDS lecture notes

 • Attend the lectures, which include exercises, discussion, Q&A, demos or feedback on exercises.
-The lectures are delivered by Kobi Gal (KG), David Sterratt (DS) and Wenda Li (WL).
+The lectures are delivered by Kobi Gal (KG), David Sterratt (DS) and Borislav (Bobby) Ikonomov (BI).

 • Test yourself with the comprehension questions in Learn afterwards.

-• Do the lab notebook - in S1 Weeks 1 to 7 there will be lab sessions in Appleton Tower with demonstrators; after then the labs are self-study
+• Do the lab notebook - in S1 Weeks 1 and 2 there will be lab sessions in Appleton Tower with demonstrators, to get you started.
+After then the labs are self-study, but there will be support from lab demonstrators in InfBase.

 • Attend the workshops - preparation the week before is ideal, but if you've not managed to prepare, you should get something from the workshops.
 All the workshops are designed to help you learn what we'll be assessing in the coursework and exam.
 One of the workshops in particular is designed to familiarise you with the coursework released shortly after, including how we mark it.